 How to Create a Relationship Diagram

 - State the problem or issue under discussion: software defects, customer retention, process steps, whatever.

 - Write this on a Post-it ® note and place it at the center of a white board or on one side or the other.

-- Generate cause-effect issues by brainstorming or by using the notes generated for the affinity diagram (except the header notes) and arrange them according to cause-effect.
+- Generate cause-effect issues by brainstorming and arrange them according to cause-effect.
 (Note: There should be more than nine and less than fifty notes when completed, otherwise the problem is either too simple or too complex for this method.)

 - Draw one-way arrows to indicate the cause-effect relationship among all of the components of the diagram.
 Avoid two way arrows; decide which component has the most influence and draw the arrow in one direction only.

 - Identify the key issues (ones with the most arrows coming out of them) with darker lines or other shading.